-Simply, if you over extract, your coffee will taste too strong and bitter.
+Simply, if you over-extract, your coffee will taste too strong and bitter.
 If you under extract, your coffee will taste weak and sour.
-The Gold(ilocks) goal is to find balance, with the understanding that balance is relative to your particular taste.
+The goal is to find balance, with the understanding that balance is relative to your particular taste.

 Play around to see what you like.

-This will influence how strong your coffee tastes.
-We always weigh our coffee as opposed to scooping, because light roast and dark roast coffee have different densities.
+We always weigh our coffee instead of scooping because light roasts and dark roasts have different densities.
 A general rule of thumb is to use a 16:1 coffee to water ratio.
 Our cheat is to take the number of ounces of water and multiply that by 1.8.
 So, if you have 40 ounces of water, you should use roughly 72 grams of coffee to start.